DigitalGuards/zondscan/README.md

 Quantum Resistant Ledger Proof-of-Stake explorer.
 It is blazing fast with a modern frontend using NextJS and Golang for the backend, stable and compatible with the Ethereum network.
 Very easy to setup.
 Synchronising the blockchain node to MongoDB takes only 3 to 5 seconds, depending on your hardware, network speed, and size of the blockchain.
 Which makes it incredibly easy debug the system, as you can easily delete the blockchain data from MongoDB and simply restart to sync it again.
 Saves a lot of time.

-There are four components you will need:
+## Project Structure

+The project consists of three main components:

+1. **ExplorerFrontend**: Next.js-based frontend application
+   - Modern UI with TypeScript support
+   - Real-time data updates
+   - Responsive design for all devices

+2. **backendAPI**: Golang-based API server
+   - RESTful API endpoints
+   - MongoDB data aggregation
+   - Real-time blockchain data serving

+3. **QRLtoMongoDB-PoS**: Blockchain synchronizer
+   - Syncs blockchain data to MongoDB
+   - Handles chain reorganization
+   - Maintains data consistency

-quanta-explorer-go containing two components, frontend and server (handler), QRLtoMongoDB-PoS - which is a blockchain synchroniser to MongoDB and Zond node (It can be either external or local).
+Plus a Zond node (can be either external or local).

 Note: These instructions are only for the explorer related components.
 Are you trying to get your Zond up and running?
 Visit https://test-zond.theqrl.org/linux.html